JeffreyYun/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains several dropout layers in order to reduce overfitting, one after each convolutional layer (drop prob of 0.3-0.5) and after each fully-connected layer (drop prob of 0.5).
+The model originally contained several dropout layers in order to reduce overfitting, one after each convolutional layer (drop prob of 0.1-0.3) and after each fully-connected layer (drop prob of 0.5).
+That was the idea per https://stackoverflow.com/a/47959567/6293259 and https://stackoverflow.com/a/47959567/6293259, but the final model is simplified from this, as the model was not converging quickly enough from the training data on crucial turns.

+The final model architecture submitted here uses two dropout layers after two hidden fully-connected layers.

-The model was trained and validated on separate data sets to ensure that the model was not overfitting.
+The model was trained and validated on disjunct data sets to ensure that the model was not overfitting.
 These were split using `sklearn.model_selection.train_test_split`.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+There is no specific test set; the model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 Proof is provided by the video.

 #### 3. Model parameter tuning

-The model used an Adam optimizer, so the learning rate was not tuned manually. :)
+The model used an Adam optimizer, so the learning rate was not tuned manually, for the most part.
+Later training used fine-tuning to incorporate new turn data without upsetting model performance on straight sections (e.g. feed Adam with 1e-4 learning rate).

+Due to GPU Out of Memory errors at points, I changed batch size to 16.

+I increased my steer_correction factor for left/right images, since my model was going straight too often, so I thought a more extreme steering adjustment might help (also I originally tested at higher speeds than my training data, and the car was not steering enough at certain turns)

 #### 4. Appropriate training data